Soyakongen/ctf-writeups/13december_writeup.md

 ![challenge website](https://github.com/Soyakongen/ctf-writeups/blob/main/writeupfiles/Challenge_page.gif)

 The text says: "I made a cool ROT rainbow!
 Because ROT13 is too boring: Whats your name in ROT rainbow?"

-Let's try to input something... like: *soya*
+Let's try to input something and see what it does... like: *soya*

 ![](https://github.com/Soyakongen/ctf-writeups/blob/main/writeupfiles/image1.png)

 Ok, so `soya` became `sp{d`.
 Apparently the input is rotated following some pattern.